Intellectual disability: Signs and symptoms

-In early childhood, mild ID (IQ 50–69) may not be obvious or identified until children begin school.
+In early childhood, mild ID may not be obvious or identified until beginning school.
 Even when poor academic performance is recognized, it may take expert assessment to distinguish mild intellectual disability from specific learning disability or emotional/behavioral disorders.
 People with mild ID are capable of learning reading and mathematics skills to approximately the level of a typical child aged nine to twelve.
 They can learn self-care and practical skills, such as cooking or using the local transit system.
 As individuals with intellectual disabilities reach adulthood, many learn to live independently and maintain gainful employment.
 About 85% of people with ID are likely to have mild ID.

-Moderate ID (IQ 35–49) is almost always apparent within the first years of life.
+Moderate ID is almost always apparent within the first years of life.
 Speech delays are particularly common signs of moderate ID.
 People with moderate intellectual disabilities need considerable support in school, at home, and in the community in order to fully participate.
 While their academic potential is limited, they can learn simple health and safety skills and to participate in simple activities.
 As adults, they may live with their parents, in a supportive group home, or even semi-independently with significant supportive services to help them, for example, to manage their finances.
 As adults, they may work in a sheltered workshop.
 About 10% of people with ID are likely to have moderate ID.

-People with Severe ID (IQ 20–34), accounting for 3.5% of persons with ID, or Profound ID (IQ 19 or below), accounting for 1.5% of people with ID, need more intensive support and supervision for their entire lives.
+People with Severe ID, accounting for 3.5% of persons with ID, or Profound ID, accounting for 1.5% of people with ID, need more intensive support and supervision for their entire lives.
 They may learn some ADLs, but an intellectual disability is considered severe or profound when individuals are unable to independently care for themselves without ongoing significant assistance from a caregiver throughout adulthood.
 Individuals with profound ID are completely dependent on others for all ADLs and to maintain their physical health and safety.
 They may be able to learn to participate in some of these activities to a limited degree.